 Myeloproliferative Disorder Treatments

-Myeloproliferative disorder is often challenging to treat, and it may require years of therapy and follow-up care.
+Myeloproliferative neoplasms are often challenging to treat, and it may require years of therapy and follow-up care.
 Treatments for MPD generally are aimed at controlling disease symptoms, and your symptoms will help the doctor decide which treatment is best.
 Therapies may include one or more of the following.

 - Medications: Aspirin, hydroxyurea, anagrelide and interferon-alpha are the main medications for essential thrombocytemia and polycythemia vera.
 Thalidomide, steroids and other hormones, and cladribine and busulfan also may be used.